feast-dev/feast/docs/reference/online-stores/ikv.md

 ## Description

 [IKV](https://github.com/inlinedio/ikv-store) is a fully-managed embedded key-value store, primarily designed for storing ML features.
 Most key-value stores (think Redis or Cassandra) need a remote database cluster, whereas IKV allows you to utilize your existing application infrastructure to store data (cost efficient) and access it without any network calls (better performance).

-For provisioning API keys for using it as an online-store in Feast, go to [https://inlined.io](https://inlined.io) or email onboarding[at]inlined.io
+See detailed performance benchmarks and cost comparison with Redis on [https://inlined.io](https://inlined.io).
+IKV can be used as an online-store in Feast, the rest of this guide goes over the setup.

 ## Getting started
 Make sure you have Python and `pip` installed.